axibase/atsd/administration/user-authorization.md

 ### All Entities Permissions

-In addition to specific Entity Group permissions, user groups can be granted a special `All Entities: Read` or `All Entities: Write` permission which allows reading or writing data to any entity, including entities that do not belong to any Entity Group.
+In addition to specific Entity Group permissions, user groups can be granted a special `All Entities: Read` or `All Entities: Write` permission which allows reading or writing data for any entity, including entities that do not belong to any Entity Group.
 Users inherit `All Entities` permissions from the
 User Groups to which they belong.

 ### Inserting Data for New Entities